 - Transfer mixture to sealed container and chill 1 hour or overnight.

-- Preheat oven to 400° and line a baking sheet with parchment.
-Brush tops and bottoms of burgers with olive oil.
+Preheat oven to 400° and line a baking sheet with parchment.
+Shape the chickpea mixture into 6 patties.
+Brush tops and bottoms with olive oil.

 - Bake 30 minutes, flipping about halfway through.